pagekit/docs/view-response.md

 ## Templating

 The views are rendered using the [Razr templating engine](https://github.com/pagekit/razr) which offers output functionality and control structures.
-Pagekit exends the Razr language with a few features you can use in your templates.
+Pagekit extends the Razr language with a few features you can use in your templates.

 ### Link to routes